-1.3 Organization of This Report
+1.2 Organization of This Report

-This report provides detailed information regarding test design and development, scoring, and analysis and reporting of 2018 next-generation MCAS and MCAS-Alt results at the student, school, district, and state levels.
+This report provides detailed information regarding test design and development, scoring, and analysis and reporting of 2019 next-generation MCAS and MCAS-Alt results at the student, school, district, and state levels.
 This detailed information includes, but is not limited to, the following:

 - an explanation of test administration

 - an explanation of equating and scaling of tests

 - statistical and psychometric summaries

-- o item analyses
+- item analyses

-- o reliability evidence
+- reliability evidence

-- o validity evidence
+- validity evidence

-In addition, the appendices contain detailed item-level and summary statistics related to each 2018 next-generation MCAS test and its results.
+In addition, the appendices contain detailed item-level and summary statistics related to each 2019 next-generation MCAS test and its results.

-Chapter 1 of this report provides a brief overview of what is documented within the report, including updates made to the MCAS program during 2018.
-Chapter 2 explains the guiding philosophy, purposes, uses, components, and validity of MCAS.
+Chapter 1 of this report provides a brief overview of what is documented within the report, including updates made to the MCAS program during 2019.
+Chapter 2 explains the guiding philosophy, purposes, uses, components, and validity evidence of MCAS.
 The next two chapters cover test design and development, test administration, scoring, and analysis and reporting of results for the standard MCAS assessments (Chapter 3) and the MCAS Alternate Assessment (Chapter 4).
-These two chapters include information about the characteristics of test items, how scores were calculated, the reliability of scores, how scores were reported, and the validity of results.
-Numerous appendices, which appear after Chapter 4, are referenced throughout the report.
+These two chapters include information about the characteristics of test items, how scores were calculated, the reliability of scores, how scores were reported, and validity evidence of results.
+Numerous appendices are referenced throughout the report.

-1.4 Current Year Updates
+1.3 Current Year Updates

 In 2017, Massachusetts began a transition from the legacy paper-based MCAS tests (administered since 1998) to next-generation MCAS tests that are administered primarily via computer and aligned with the most recent Massachusetts curriculum frameworks.
-The 2018 MCAS administration marked a continuation of that transition.
+The 2019 MCAS administration marked a continuation of that transition.

-Table 1-1 shows which MCAS tests were administered at each grade level in spring 2018 and whether the tests were next-generation (NG) or legacy (L) assessments.
-Note that the STE tests at grades 5 and 8 were administered primarily by computer but were considered legacy tests because the test designs and operational item types followed the format of previous legacy assessments.
+Table 1-1 shows which MCAS tests were administered at each grade level in spring 2019 and whether the tests were next-generation (NG) or legacy (L) assessments.

 Table 1-1.
-Spring 2018 MCAS Tests Administered, by Grade Level
+Spring 2019 MCAS Tests Administered, by Grade Level

-Content Area - Grade Level
+Content Area Grade Level

 Content Area 3 4 5 6 7 8 9 10

-English Language Arts NG NG NG NG NG NG L
+English Language Arts NG NG NG NG NG NG NG

-Mathematics NG NG NG NG NG L
+Mathematics NG NG NG NG NG NG NG

-Science and Technology/Engineering L L La La
+Science and Technology/Engineering NG NG L L

-^aStudents may take one of four high school STE tests offered in Biology, Chemistry, Introductory Physics, and Technology/Engineering in grade 9 or grade 10.
-Results of the grade 9 and 10 tests are summarized and reported in grade 10.
+^{} Students may take one of four high school STE tests offered in biology, chemistry, introductory physics, and technology/engineering in grade 9 or grade 10.
+Additional information about these tests is available in a separate document.